aanbar/shop/README.md

 1. Run The migrations `php artisan migrate`
 1. Run the system `php artisan serve`

->API Docs are available in public/docs
+>API Docs are available in public/docs & can be viewed through http by accessing http://127.0.0.1:8000/docs/
 # What's Included?
 - User Login (assumed admin only)
 - Ability to add products with discount & discount type (percentage, fixed)